plomino/PlominoDoc/docs/overview.rst

 - Store derived fields that are not computed for display (once you do this, you have to worry about keeping derived fields current when editing the reference documents).
-- Have a field called "A" in both forms "B" & "C", both used to show doc "D", but the definition of the field on "B" is incompatible with the field on "C".
+- Have a field called "Amount" in both forms "B" & "C", both used to show doc "D", but the definition of the field on "B" is incompatible with the field on "C" (e.g. in the one case it's an integer value, and in the other it's a currency-formatted string.
 (This could happen if you forget to update both forms and migrate existing documents.)

 Ideas for improvement
 =======================